NaveenKumarK219/docs-app/src/main/resources/markdown/home.md

-# MAGMA-POC Documentation
+# Docs App - Document Application

-### Welcome To MAGMA-POC Documentation.
+### Welcome To Docs App - Document Application

-* Here you can find the documentation of all POC modules.
-* Documents are editable for admin roles.
+* This app is all about documentation, useful for any project to maintain their docs.
+* Any project can easily use this app to create their own documentation application.
+* We will release more features in each release.